timklapdor/csulx/_strategies/Simulations.md

 ### Engagement

 Helping students to see the links between their studies and the real world can be highly engaging.
 This kind of student centred, active learning can challenge their knowledge, skills, and competencies and push them into situations that require critical thinking.
-The advantages of simulations is that the instructor can control the complexity so as not overwhelm the novice, but that at the same time can reinforce key concepts, and their application in practice.
+The advantage of simulations are that the instructor can control the complexity so as not overwhelm the novice, but that at the same time can reinforce key concepts, and their application in practice.

 Actually employing the simulation tools/software used in real-world practice is a good way to introduce students to the work environment.
 Students can also practice the skills of their profession including the so-called "soft" skills that are often difficult to teach in a traditional classroom.